+The Late Filing FBAR rules vary, depending on the facts and circumstances of the delinquent filer.
 The IRS has updated the Delinquent FBAR & Streamlined Filing rules.
 For reference, the FBAR is different than FATCA (Foreign Account Tax Compliance Act), and has been around for 50-years.
 Here are 10-Important Tips when it comes times to submit the FBAR under the Streamlined Procedures:

 *At our main site, we have many resources devoted to FBAR.
 The focus of this article is to reintroduce the basics.